 Sage Therapeutics set out to change this, and their treatment ZULRESSO became the first FDA-approved treatment for the condition back in 2019, and remains the only treatment specifically indicated for postpartum depression (PPD).
 In studies, mothers undergoing the treatment after childbirth experienced a reduction in symptoms of PPD in just 2.5 days, with maintained results in mood measured at the 30-day mark too.

-This year the company plan to launch three new trials to test an additional product, SAGE-217, against the treatment of the condition.
+Last year the company planned to launch three new trials to test an additional product, SAGE-217, against the treatment of the condition.

 Commonly prescribed treatments for clinical depression often come with the risk of adverse side effects, so many patients opt against traditional antidepressant drugs.
 Neuronetics provide an alternative with their product NeuroStar, a non-drug, non-invasive treatment that uses magnetic pulses to stimulate areas of the brain that are underactive in those suffering from depression.